 Gastrointestinal: Nausea, pancreatitis, constipation, gastritis, vomiting, and melena.

 Hematologic: Thrombocytopenia and hemolytic anemia.

-Elevations of uric acid, blood glucose, serum bilirubin, and liver enzymes [see Warnings and Precautions (6.5)] have been reported, as have incidents of hyponatremia, electrocardiographic changes, eosinophilia, and proteinuria
+Laboratory Abnormalities: Elevations of uric acid, blood glucose, serum bilirubin, and liver enzymes [see WARNINGS AND PRECAUTIONS (5)] have been reported, as have incidents of hyponatremia, electrocardiographic changes, eosinophilia, and proteinuria.

-Concomitant administration of Benazepril hydrochloride tablets and antidiabetic medicines (insulins, oral hypoglycemic agents) may increase the risk of hypoglycemia.
+Concomitant administration of Benazepril and antidiabetic medicines (insulins, oral hypoglycemic agents) may increase the risk of hypoglycemia.